When it comes to treating type 2 diabetes, there is no medicine more widely used than Metformin.

 Diets do not work because they involve making temporary adjusts to your food habits or following lists of “good” foods and “bad” foods.

-The issue with this approach is that eventually, people will return to their normal eating habits because no underlying lifestyle change was made.
-Instead, focus on small, realistic, and sustainable goals that can be continued for long-term treatment.
+The issue with this approach is that eventually, people will return to their normal eating habits because they did not make any underlying lifestyle change.
+Instead, focus on small, realistic, and sustainable goals that you can continue for long-term treatment.

 Being too hungry will make it hard to stick with any goals, so the key is to prevent this from happening in the first place.
 Avoid skipping meals.
 Keep healthy snacks on hand if meals will be very far apart.